bjnpck/nymis_nansen_buildathon/README.md

 # NYMIS × Nansen

-NYMIS is a wallet privacy scanner that reconstructs what can be inferred from a public blockchain address: identity exposure, exchange interactions, Safe/control relationships, related wallets, funding origin, privacy-tool use, and financial relationships.
+NYMIS is a wallet privacy scanner that shows what can be inferred about a person from a public blockchain address.

-This is a small, public benchmark slice—not the NYMIS production application.
-It contains the real Nansen request, validation, normalization, and classification path used for the campaign, plus sanitized results.
-The private NYMIS cohort, provider responses, infrastructure, scoring system, and deployment code are intentionally excluded.
+It reconstructs identity exposure, related wallets, exchange interactions, Safe/control relationships, funding history, privacy-tool usage, and material financial relationships, then presents those findings as an explainable privacy report and relationship graph.

+Nansen enriches this analysis with wallet-level relationship and transaction intelligence, adding semantic context that is difficult to derive reliably from raw on-chain activity alone.

 ## Nansen integration

-Nansen Profiler is an external intelligence and validation layer.
-It is not in the normal NYMIS production scan path.
+Nansen Profiler adds a valuable intelligence layer to NYMIS by providing structured wallet relationships and transaction history that can be normalized directly into the privacy-analysis pipeline.

-The benchmark uses two endpoints:
+NYMIS currently uses two Profiler capabilities:

-- `POST /api/v1/profiler/address/related-wallets`
-- `POST /api/v1/profiler/address/transactions`

-Nansen results are normalized then compared with relationships independently reconstructed by NYMIS.
-The benchmark focuses on first funders, Safe signer/co-signer relationships, related-wallet evidence, transaction corroboration, potentially new useful candidates, and deployment/factory noise.
-A Nansen result is never treated here as an automatic production discovery; candidates require independent NYMIS evidence before promotion.
+- Related Wallets — surfaces relationships such as First Funder and other wallet associations that can expose how addresses are connected.
+- Transactions — provides normalized transaction history that NYMIS uses to corroborate important financial relationships and investigate wallet-to-wallet flows.

+The strongest contribution is semantic relationship context.
+A blockchain explorer can show that addresses interacted; Nansen can provide structured information about the nature of that relationship.
+This is particularly useful for identifying funding relationships and validating connections across a wallet graph.

+NYMIS combines this intelligence with its own relationship analysis and classifies the result as:
+- corroborating an independently observed relationship;
+- adding useful semantic context;
+- revealing a previously unidentified relationship; or
+- infrastructure/deployment noise that should not be presented as a meaningful privacy finding.

 ## Architecture